 The benefits of referral to a private clinical psychologist are:

-You can self-refer for such services which isn't often possible in the NHS
+You can self-refer for such services without a GP referral which may not be possible in the NHS

 You can choose who you want to work with and find an approach that is right for you

 You do not need to inform your GP (although GP details will be taken in case of emergencies or a need to contact to arrange crisis intervention such as a high risk of serious self harm)